 - Therefore, Jesus is the Son of God.

 Gilmore presented Licona’s historical criteria that the explanatory scope criterion insures that a hypothesis must cover all relevant facts.
-G noted that Price cannot disprove one account of Jesus in the New Testament as not historical.
-G observed that if Price wrote a history of a miracle that morning, then his anti-supernaturalism would deny the miracle in the evening.
-Furthermore, G added twenty-two historical points about Jesus to defend his position.
+Gilmore noted that Price cannot disprove one account of Jesus in the New Testament as not historical.
+He observed that if Price wrote a history of a miracle that morning, then his anti-supernaturalism would deny the miracle in the evening.
+Furthermore, Gilmore noted twenty-two addictional historical points about Jesus to defend his position.

 Gilmore quoted Thomas Warren that “men should only draw conclusions as are warranted by the evidence.”
-G presented a histiographical Christ by focusing on three facts: the documents, the eyewitnesses, and the changed lives of monotheistic Jews.
-Furthermore, Gilmore noted Gary Habermas’s list of twelve historical facts about Jesus’s resurrection that most critical scholars admit.
-This is the “Minimal Facts Argument.”
-G also presented William Lane Craig’s four historical facts for Jesus’s resurrection: (1) Joseph of Arimathea buried Jesus’s body, (2) Women found the tomb empty, (3) Various people experienced Jesus risen from the dead, and (4) Bias opponents came to believe via experiences of Jesus risen (118).
-G compounded the evidence by listing fifteen groups of people in the New Testament who experienced Jesus risen from the dead (119).
-G added a list of historical sources for Jesus including: Tacitus, Pliny the Younger, Josephus, Babylonian Talmud, Lucian, Samosota, and Suetonius (122–26).
+Gilmore presented a historiographical Christ by focusing on three facts: the documents, the eyewitnesses, and the changed lives of monotheistic Jews.
+Furthermore, Gilmore put forth Gary Habermas’s list of twelve historical facts about Jesus’s resurrection that most critical scholars admit known as the “Minimal Facts Argument.”
+Other supporting evidence included William Lane Craig’s four historical facts for Jesus’s resurrection: (1) Joseph of Arimathea buried Jesus’s body, (2) Women found the tomb empty, (3) Various people experienced Jesus risen from the dead, and (4) Bias opponents came to believe via experiences of Jesus risen (118).
+Gilmore compounded the evidence by listing fifteen groups of people in the New Testament who experienced Jesus risen from the dead (119).
+The support of Jesus’s historicity included a list of historical sources for Jesus including: Tacitus, Pliny the Younger, Josephus, Babylonian Talmud, Lucian, Samosota, and Suetonius (122–26).

-G presented the assumptions of Price’s claim that Jesus matched the archetype of mythical heroes.
+Gilmore addressed the assumptions of Price’s claim that Jesus matched the archetype of mythical heroes.
 The claim that Jesus conforms to the myth of dying-and-rising gods is not plausible for Jews to have accepted.
 No myth of deity coming back from the dead except Osiris existed before Jesus (130–33).
-G pointed out that the dying-and-rising god motif is not a category of ancient beliefs (126, 135).
-He observed that critical scholars must contrive late dates to justify their positions (135).
+The dying-and-rising god motif is not a category of ancient beliefs (126, 135).
+Critical scholars must contrive late dates to justify their positions (135).
 Ralph Gilmore concluded by citing Julius Africanus who recorded the writing of a benefactor to Herod named Thallus.
-Thallus wrote in about AD 50 trying to explain the darkness that occurred at the crucifixion of Jesus (136).
+Thallus wrote about AD 50 trying to explain the darkness that occurred at the crucifixion of Jesus (136).